-Ground-Breaking Appointment… The Next British Vogue Editor Edward Enninful Is Gay, Male, And An Immigrant!
+Ground-Breaking Appointment — The Next British Vogue Editor Edward Enninful Is Gay, Male, And An Immigrant!

 Enninful began his fashion career at the age of 16 when a scout model spotted him on a train.
 This led him to a stint modeling for i-D and Arena magazines.
 He also became an assistant for stylists such as Beth Summers and Simon Foxton whom he helped when they were on fashion shoots.
 He was soon introduced to Terry Jones, the found of i-D and after Beth Summers left the UK youth culture magazine, Enninful became its fashion editor.

-At the age of 18 Enninful was named as i-D‘s fashion director making him the youngest person to ever rise to that position for a major fashion title.
+At the age of 18, Enninful was named as i-D‘s fashion director, making him the youngest person to ever rise to that position for a major fashion title.
 Most of his work around this time was inspired by the 80s London club scene and it tried to capture the creative zeitgeist and frenetic energy of the period.
 Around this time Enninful got to befriend fashion icons who would go on to become future collaborators.
-This included Naomi Campbell, Kate Moss, Mario Sorrenti, Craig McDean, Pat McGrath and David Sims.
+This included Naomi Campbell, Kate Moss, Mario Sorrenti, Craig McDean, Pat McGrath, and David Sims.

 Sold out

 Some of the most influential work done by Enninful appeared in Vogue Italia where he had a stint as a contributing editor.
 One memorable piece of work was the July 2008 ‘All Black’ Vogue Italia issue where only black models were featured.
-It became the top-selling issue in the magazine’s history selling so well that extra copies numbering in excess of 40,000 had to be printed.
+It became the top-selling issue in the magazine’s history, selling so well that extra copies numbering in excess of 40,000 had to be printed.
 Collectors were so eager to get their hands on the issue that they were willing to pay a premium price for a copy.

-For promoting diversity (the new British Vogue editor Edward Enninful is gay and of African descent), the talented stylist has received recognition from none other than the British monarchy.
+For promoting diversity (the new British Vogue editor, Edward Enninful, is gay and of African descent), the talented stylist has received recognition from none other than the British monarchy.
 Last year, the Order of the British Empire was bestowed on him.
 On social media, Enninful confessed it was one of 2016’s proudest moments for him.

 One of the proudest moments of 2016 was when I was awarded an #OBE for Services To Diversity In The Fashion Industry by The Royal Princess, Anne at Buckingham Palace.
 If You had told my 18 year old self that this would one day be possible, He wouldn't have believed you.
 Xoxo #investiture #OBE #GreatBritain